Skip to main content

 • Customers will be informed of the complexity

-• Regular updates will be provided (see below)
+• Regular updates will be provided, see Step 4

 • No premature conclusions will be given without full validation